 When did EastEnders start filming again?

-We know for certain EastEnders will return with four episodes a week, each timed at 20 minutes long.
+EastEnders will return with four episodes a week, each timed at 20 minutes long.
 This will no doubt help the production make the new episodes a little faster.
-Corrie and Emmerdale have confirmed they are sticking to their reduced schedule pattern of three episodes a week for the time being while they adapt to the new normal.
+Corrie and Emmerdale have confirmed they are going back up from the reduced schedule pattern of three episodes a week to six from mid-September, having adapted to the new normal for slightly longer than their BBC rival.

-While having one of their flagship shows off air for any amount of time is not ideal, BBC One could also be eyeing up a more bells-and-whistles relaunch in the autumn, lending weight to the rumour it may choose to wait until September.
+While having one of their flagship shows off air for any amount of time is not ideal, BBC One could also be eyeing up a more bells-and-whistles relaunch in the autumn, so it makes more sense to wait until September.

 Keeping EastEnders on hold to make a bigger, triumphant splash of a comeback in the autumn would give the channel a bigger boost and distract audiences from the paucity of new programming.

-And while it’s unlikely every single plot will be thrown out, inevitably there will be a sense of starting over and certain stories having to be considerably tweaked, or shelved with some expository dialogue filling us in, to account for the fact it could be months before we’re back on Albert Square.
+While it’s unlikely every single plot will be thrown out, inevitably there will be a sense of starting over and certain stories having to be considerably tweaked, or shelved with some expository dialogue filling us in, to account for the fact it will be months before we’re back on Albert Square.

 Excitingly, some stories would’ve already started while the audience was away and we’ll be playing catch up as Walford life is unlikely to stand still, even in lockdown.
 Could that rumoured new affair have kicked off over the summer?
 And just how steamy will it be from a two-metre distance?